Ancient Greek medicine: Female biology

 These Hippocratic theories assumed that the male body was the normal/ideal body, and that female differences were abnormal and inferior.
-Thus Hippocratic theories of Female anatomy aligned with the Patriarchal views of “Female Inferiority” in Ancient Greek society.
-For instance the theory on the ‘loose and porous nature’ of women's’ flesh was framed as a general inefficiency in female bodies compared to the more “fit and tight” male body, which was better at managing its humors.
-Menstruation was seen as an adaptation to an inherently inferior constitution that didn't manage the blood humor well.
-It was assumed that these “inefficiencies” in the female body made them unfit for male labor or male roles.
+Thus Hippocratic theories of female anatomy aligned with the patriarchal views of female inferiority in ancient Greek society.
+For instance the theory on the 'loose and porous nature' of women's flesh was framed as a general inefficiency in female bodies compared to the more fit and tight male body, which was better at managing its humors.
+Menstruation was seen as an adaptation to an inherently inferior constitution that did not manage the blood humor well.
+It was assumed that these inefficiencies in the female body made them unfit for male labor or male roles.
 Likewise, the theory that the womb migrated was partially based on observations that the male body did not contain a womb.
 Because the male body was seen as "the norm", it was assumed that the womb had no specified place in the body and thus naturally migrated.

 These patriarchal views, consequentially, affected Hippocratic conceptions about the nature of afflictions that women experienced, as well as the remedies for these afflictions.